john-science/data_science_by_example/examples/6_reading_csv/RESULTS.md

 ## RESULTS

-You can find the iPython script I used to analyze the results and make plots [here]().
+You can find the iPython script I used to analyze the results and make plots [here](read_csv_timing_analysis.ipynb).

-> TODO
+> TODO: Everything